ArthurZey/arthurzey.github.io/_posts/2021-09-10-24-hour-fitness.md

 ## 2020-11-27 14:35 MDT
 _From no_reply@24hourfitness.com to me; subject "24 Hour Fitness Refund Confirmation"_

-Refund issued for 2020-11-13 payment of $25.06, ironically, a charge I hadn't asked them about yet.
+_Automated email issuing refund for 2020-11-13 charge of $25.06, ironically, a charge I hadn't asked them about yet._

 ## 2020-11-27 14:40 MDT
 _From customerservice@24hourfitness.com to me; subject "24 Hour Fitness"_